TechneWare/SmarterMail.Cli/README.md

 Most commands have a short version, and you can get those by typing `Help [CommandName]`

 **_Note:_ You will need a server-level admin account; a domain admin account is not sufficient**
 - A normal user account could be used, but additional commands would need to be created to manage that user's mailbox/account.
-Currently, the only actions supported are based on the server-level blocklist; thus, only server-level admin accounts are useful.
+Currently, the only actions supported are based on the server-level block-list; thus, only server-level admin accounts are useful.

 3. Type `Login [Username] [password]`
 	- You should see the message `Logged In Successfully`.
 	- From this point forward, until you close the program, the client will remain connected to the server.

-4. Type `LoadBlockedIpData` or just `load`, which will load the Count of IDS blocks, IDS list and the blocklist into memory.
+4. Type `LoadBlockedIpData` or just `load`, which will load the Count of IDS blocks, IDS list and the block-list into memory.
 	- At the same time it will generate a proposed blocking strategy
 ```logos
 	[6/6/2024 12:58:20 AM UTC]Info      : ---- Loading IP block data ----